LarissaOliveir/animations/README.md

 # animations

-This mini project will be all at English.
+This mini project will be all in English.
 I'm sorry, my english is basic { i'm practice english }.
-Anyway,it's a mini CSS-Animation
+Anyway, it's a mini CSS-Animation

 ** Photo